 If there are items you are unable to obtain through the usual channels, you may place an interlibrary loan request, which means that we will obtain the material for your use from the holdings of other libraries both within Sweden and from around the world.

-The Interlibrary loan service is closed 16 to 24 February.
+The Interlibrary loan service is closed 13 to 22 of April.

 Who can place an interlibrary loan request?

 The Interlibrary loan service is available to all members of faculty and staff, as well as students at the School of Economics and Management.

 How do I place an interlibrary loan request?

 First, check that you cannot obtain the item via the library catalogue LUBcat or LUBsearch.

 Then use the request form to order an interlibrary loan.
 Log in with your Student or Lucat account.

 What does it cost?

 The service is free of charge for researchers.